single-cell-data/SOMA/brainstorming.md

 - values - an Arrow.RecordBatch containing all columns, including the index columns.
 The schema for the values must match the schema for the SOMADataFrame.
 - platform_config - optional storage-engine specific configuration

-If the dataframe is non-indexed, the `values` Arrow RecordBatch must contain a `__rowid` (uint64) column, indicating which rows are being written.
+If the dataframe is non-indexed, the `values` Arrow RecordBatch must contain a `soma_rowid` (uint64) column, indicating which rows are being written.
 If the dataframe is indexed, all index coordinates must be specified in the `values` RecordBatch.

 ## SOMADenseNdArray